Genivia/ugrep/README.md

 ### Search non-Unicode files with --encoding

     --encoding=ENCODING
-            The input file encoding.
+            The encoding format of the input.
+The default ENCODING is binary and UTF-8 which are the same.
+Note that option -U specifies binary PATTERN matching (text matching is the default.)

-ASCII, UTF-8, UTF-16, and UTF-32 files do not require this option, assuming that UTF-16 and UTF-32 files start with a UTF BOM ([byte order mark](https://en.wikipedia.org/wiki/Byte_order_mark)) as usual.
+Binary, ASCII and UTF-8 files do not require this option to search them.
+Also UTF-16 and UTF-32 files do not require this option to search them, assuming that UTF-16 and UTF-32 files start with a UTF BOM ([byte order mark](https://en.wikipedia.org/wiki/Byte_order_mark)) as usual.
 Other file encodings require option `--encoding=ENCODING`: